- Grief Support

 Happy Nurse Practitioner Week!
 Find out what a patient said to our palliative care NP, Amy Sharron, that made her double over in laughter and appreciate why she loves her job.

 One in four dying Americans has served in the military.
 Learn how our veteran-to-veteran hospice volunteers can bring profound comfort—from compassionate listening to pinning ceremonies.

 John Martin’s hospice experience sparked raw and moving lessons about life, death, self-discovery and what it’s really like to be on hospice services.
-His final wish was “to go out teaching,” so please take a moment to read his wise, inspired thoughts about what it’s like to be at the end of your life.
+His final wish was “to go out teaching.”
+Read his inspiring story.

 “What is spiritual care?
 It’s whatever you want it to be.
 It is what fulfills you,” writes Jeffrey Thomas, our hospice chaplain.
 Learn more as we recognize Spiritual Care Week.

 Physical therapists empower patients to build physical strength and mental grit.
 Read how Ellen, a HopeHealth PT, helped Barbara get a new lease on life.